Flexible Payment Options

-If Galaxy is unable to charge your account, the account address you have on file will be emailed a warning.
-Whenever a payment fails, Galaxy will send your account an email notification.
+If Meteor Cloud is unable to charge your account, the account address you have on file will be emailed a warning.
+Whenever a payment fails, we will send your account an email notification.

 If, after receiving a warning or multiple warnings, the charge remains unpaid, your account may be suspended.
-Since Galaxy charges for services already rendered, this prevents unpaid charges from growing larger.
+Since Meteor Cloud charges for services already rendered, this prevents unpaid charges from growing larger.

 Typical reasons for account suspension include:

 - your payment information is out of date

 - your bank will not allow the charge to go through

 - your bank requires your express permission before Galaxy can charge it

 If you need to change your payment information, or have talked to your bank to enable your card to be charged, contact support for assistance.